After this chapter, you should be able to:

 Figure 14.7: A child receiving an eye exam.
 (Image is in the public domain)

 Children may have many ear infections in early childhood, but it’s not as common within the 6-12 year age range.
 Numerous ear infections during middle childhood may lead to headaches and migraines, which may result in hearing loss.

 Children in middle childhood will start or continue to lose teeth.
 They experience the loss of deciduous, or “baby,” teeth and the arrival of permanent teeth, which typically begins at age six or seven, although it can start as early as the age of 4.
-It is important for children to continue seeing a dentist twice a year to be sure that these teeth are healthy.
+It is important for children to continue seeing a dentist twice a year to be sure that their teeth are healthy.